VoltXd/rpizw-weather-station/README.md

 - Measure the temperature and humidity
 - Write informations on a CSV file
 - Make the CSV downloadable through a HTTP server
+- Shout out to my father who needed this project

 ## Set Up
 - Connect sensor to 3.3 V, I2C_1 and GND (pins: 1, 3, 5, 6)